thenewguy/django-allauth-adfs/README.rst

-if you want to return different django user instances per SocialApp from the provider use utils.per_social_app_extract_uid_handler instead of the default_extract_uid_handler this can be useful for permissions handling in multi tenant configurations
+if you want to return different django user instances per SocialApp from the provider use utils.per_social_app_extract_uid_handler instead of the default_extract_uid_handler this can be useful for permissions handling in multi tenant configurations and utils.per_social_app_extract_common_fields_handler for the username to be based on app id. it uses base64 guid and app id.

 if you want the admin to use this auth then you do the following:
 AUTHENTICATION_BACKENDS = [